codeplaysoftware/SYCL-Translation/codeexamples/SYCLUsingCUDAStaticLibraryOfKernels/README.md

-# SYCL program using a static library of CUDA kernels
+# A SYCL program executing CUDA kernels

 This project shows how to call a CUDA __global__ kernel from within a SYCL program using one task graph.
 The global kernel makes further to kernel calls to CUDA __device__ functions.
 The program is version of the original CUDA sample **dxtc** found in the NVIDIA CUDA samples github repository [here](https://github.com/NVIDIA/cuda-samples/tree/master/Samples/5_Domain_Specific/dxtc).